Jacek Góralski: International career

 In November 2016, Góralski received his first call-up to the senior Poland squad for matches against Romania and Slovenia.
 He started the match against Slovenia, which resulted in a 1–1 draw.

 On 4 June 2018, Góralski was included in Adam Nawałka's 23-man squad for the 2018 FIFA World Cup in Russia.
 Góralski played in two games in the tournament, against Colombia, a 0–3 loss, and Japan, a 1–0 victory.

+Post-playing career

+On 9 September 2026, five days after announcing his retirement, Góralski was hired as a scout by his former club Wisła Płock.